Skip to main content

 For setting up the Template Engine component we refer to the Template Engine section.

-Finally, we add the Content Store component and connect its input to the output of the Template Engine component.
-The Content Store component is the last in the flow.
-It is the component that is responsible for storing the content that is extracted from the source repository.
+Finally, we add the Document Store component and connect its input to the output of the Template Engine component.
+The Document Store component is responsible for storing the content that is extracted from the source repository.
 Before storing the content, it will validate its format and warn you if it is incorrect.

 Transformation